Q: How do I go about making an appointment?

 Q: I have a question that hasn't been answered here.
 Can I contact you privately for an answer?

 Absolutely!
-For non-urgent, non-emergency questions or concerns, you are always welcome to reach out by phone at 617-440-4245 or by email at firstname.lastname@example.org.
+For non-urgent, non-emergency questions or concerns, existing clients are always welcome to reach out by phone at 617-440-4245 or by email at firstname.lastname@example.org.
+New inquiries of any kind must be submitted by email or website form here.